matinas/myhomevr/README.md

 So far we have described the scene generated for the second course of this Specialization, so this section describes all the features added for this submission related to User Interaction.
 First of all, it's worth mentioning that the project does not use the given scripts (VR Interaction Utils package) as I managed to understand all the VR Samples and make a little interaction library on my own, so you won't find them as part of the Unity project.
 Anyway, despite some differences the final result seems quite similar.
 The supported features are almost the same, although the included interaction library supports three different types of interaction (all those can be configured in the Selection Radial element as part of the Main Camera components):

-1. Fully gazed: this type of interaction requires that the user looks in the direction of an interactible object (a selection radial will appear always an interactible object is gazed) so the selection radial automatically starts filling.
+1.	**Fully gazed:** this type of interaction requires that the user looks in the direction of an interactible object (a selection radial will appear always an interactible object is gazed) so the selection radial automatically starts filling.
 When the bar completes the corresponding action is triggered.
 This type of interaction is useful for mobile headsets in which the only type of input is head rotation.
 For example, Google Cardboard.
 Note: it can also be used for high-end headsets though.
-2. Gaze plus 2DUI with selection bar: this type of interaction requires that the user looks in the direction of an interactible object (a selection radial will appear always an interactible object is gazed) and then click the fire button so the selection radial starts filling.
+2.	**Gaze plus 2DUI with selection radial**: this type of interaction requires that the user looks in the direction of an interactible object (a selection radial will appear always an interactible object is gazed) and then click the fire button so the selection radial starts filling.
 When the bar completes the corresponding action is triggered.
 This type of interaction is useful for mobile headsets which include some form of 2D input, such as a button, a touchpad or a trigger.
 For example, Samsung GearVR.
 Note: it can also be used for high-end headsets though.
-3. Gaze plus 2DUI without selection bar: this type of interaction requires that the user looks in the direction of an interactible object (a selection radial will appear always an interactible object is gazed) and then click or double click the fire button so the action is triggered.
+3.	**Gaze plus 2DUI without selection radial:** this type of interaction requires that the user looks in the direction of an interactible object (a selection radial will appear always an interactible object is gazed) and then click or double click the fire button so the action is triggered.
 In this case, the selection radial must not be filled and the interaction triggers automatically as soon as click is detected.
 This type of interaction is useful for mobile headsets which include some form of 2D input, such as a button, a touchpad or a trigger.
 For example, Samsung GearVR.
 Note: it can also be used for high-end headsets though.
 4.	***[TBD]*** Natural Interaction: this type of interaction will require that the user just grab objects with his virtual hands, and it's is useful for high-end headsets which include 6 DoF in both the headset and the controllers, for example, Oculus or HTC Vive.

 In the following subsections all the navigation and interaction features are detailed.

-**Navigation**
+## Navigation

 For the Cardboard version, the navigation was implemented using little platforms among the scene so after selecting one of them by gazing and waiting the selection radial to fill, the user immediately moves to that location in a blink of an eye (it also includes a little fade out/in in order to avoid discomfort).
 In this case, the locations the user can move will be pre-defined, so there are one or two navigation platforms in each room of the house, so the user is able to move along all the house jumping between these predefined spots (take into account that some rooms are empty yet!).